gaborbernat/algo-notes/problem_solutions/union_find.md

 Having a worst time cost of $$O(\log N)$$, this solution is in fact quite satisfied.
 But there still a way to improve it and get a very near to constant time cost for both `union` and `find` method.
 The trick is during find, we immediately point parent of all sites visited in the path to the final root.
-If we start doing this at the begining, the tree generated will be very flat and will cost much less when performing `find` operation, and thus the cost of `union` is reduced too.
+If we start doing this at the beginning, the tree generated will be very flat and will cost much less when performing `find` operation, and thus the cost of `union` is reduced too.
 It has been proven that although this algorithm is not in constant time cost, it is already the best solutions to union-find